OwnerOfJK/homeofjk/README.md

 ## 📄 License

-MIT License - feel free to use this as a template for your own portfolio!
+MIT License - feel free to use this as a template for your own site!